iPhonz/iphonz/README.md

 - **Threaded comments** with support for replies, images, and likes
 - **User profiles** with full customization, follows, and post history
 - **Groups functionality** with categories, joined groups, and group posts
+- **Direct messaging** with real-time updates, media attachments, and read receipts

 ## UI Improvements